The changing competition between three dimensions of social status

 Status is about influence.
 Fear, trade, and empathy are the basic ways to influence people.

-Social status is usually defined in textbooks as something like ‘the position or rank of a person or group, within the society’, and rank ultimately boils down to influence.
+Social status is usually defined in textbooks as something like ‘the position or rank of a person or group, within the society’, but rank ultimately boils down to influence.
 Having high status means that you can influence others people’s behavior.
 The more status a person has, the more people they can influence.
 A person can use their influence to allocate themselves a larger share of resources or to have a greater say in how society is run.

 I understand how someone wields influence by asking myself how I am influenced by other people.
 ‘Why would I do something to benefit someone else?’
 This question has two general answers: